Grand Central Madison: History

+Planning and construction

 Formal proposals to bring Long Island Rail Road trains to the east side of Manhattan date to 1963.
 In 1968, the 63rd Street Tunnel and a LIRR "Metropolitan Transportation Center" at 48th Street and Third Avenue were proposed as part of the Program for Action.
-After people living near the proposed transportation center objected, the MTA's board of directors voted to route LIRR trains to Grand Central by 1977.
-However, the LIRR project was postponed indefinitely during the 1975 New York City fiscal crisis.
+After people living near the proposed transportation center objected, the MTA's board of directors voted to instead route LIRR trains to Grand Central by 1977.
+However, the LIRR project was postponed indefinitely – along with several others proposed by the agency – during (and as a result of) the 1975 New York City fiscal crisis.

 The East Side Access project was restarted after a study in the 1990s showed that more than half of LIRR riders work closer to Grand Central than to Penn Station.
 The cost of the project, estimated at $4.4 billion in 2004, jumped to $6.4 billion in 2006 and to $11.1 billion by 2017.
-The new stations and tunnels began service in January 2023.

 In May 2022, the MTA announced that the station would be named Grand Central Madison because it sits under Grand Central Terminal and the "Madison Avenue corridor".
-The LIRR received operational control of Grand Central Madison on December 9, 2022, upon which the station and tracks became subject to Federal Railroad Administration regulations.
-The Grand Central Madison station's opening was delayed because of a single ventilation fan that could not exhaust enough air.
-At the end of December 2022, the MTA postponed the station's opening to January 2023.
-On January 23, an official opening date of January 25 was announced, paired with the first revenue service that morning.
-The MTA then announced on February 8 that it would implement full service on February 27.